 A study of Paul's letters surveying the major themes regarding the Christian Faith.
 The course will cover significant doctrines and Paul's unique vocabulary that fills up our understanding of Christ and the Christian life.
-(Prerequisites: Junior class standing, BIBL101, BIBL104, and NT308)

-Christ in the Old Testament
+THEO315.
+Christ in the Old Testament (3)

 A course presenting sound Christocentric methodology for interpreting the Old Testament texts.
 Students will be equipped to prepare sermons and lessons from those scriptures implementing seven expository steps.
-(Prerequisites: Junior class standing, BIBL101, BIBL104, BIBL249 or BIBL349)

-Selected Studies in Theology
+THEO380.
+Selected Studies in Theology (3)